topherCantrell/ChroniclesOfPiggie/PiratePig/characters.md

 ## Crew 3: Paul McKracken and Booty (parrot)

-Son of banker John McKracken who funds the adventure.
+Son of banker John McKracken, who funds the adventure.
 Sending info back to father via the parrot.

 Large eyes and ears (good at spying).